What Is Satanism? A Complete Guide to Types, Beliefs & History

 Leviathan Cross (Sulfur Symbol)

 An alchemical symbol for sulfur: a cross with an infinity symbol at the bottom.
 Sulfur was associated with fire and brimstone in Christian tradition.
-In Satanism, represents the eternal nature of the human soul and connection to the material world.
+In Satanism, it represents the eternal nature of the human soul and connection to the material world.

 Inverted Cross

-Set's Star of Set
+Star of Set

-Comparison of Satanic Paths
+Comparison of All Satanic Paths at a Glance

 Organization Founded Type Satan Conceived As Primary Focus Political Stance